Terrence Malick: 2012–2017: Career fluctuations

-Voyage of Time

-Concurrent with these two features, Malick continued work on an IMAX documentary that examines the birth and death of the known universe, titled Voyage of Time.
-The Hollywood Reporter described it as "a celebration of the Earth, displaying the whole of time, from the birth of the universe to its final collapse."
-The film is the culmination of a project that Malick has been working on for over forty years, and has been described by Malick himself as "one of my greatest dreams".
-The film features footage shot by Malick and collaborators over the years, and expands on the footage that special effects luminaries Douglas Trumbull (2001) and Dan Glass (The Matrix) created for The Tree of Life.

-The film was released in two versions: a 40-minute IMAX version (Voyage of Time: The IMAX Experience) with narration by Brad Pitt, and a 90-minute feature-length version (Voyage of Time: Life's Journey) with narration by Cate Blanchett.
-The feature-length version had its world premiere on September 7, 2016 at the 73rd Venice International Film Festival.
-The IMAX version of the film was released in IMAX on October 7, 2016, by IMAX Corporation and Broad Green Pictures.
+Song to Song had its world premiere at South by Southwest on March 10, 2017, before being released theatrically in the U.S. on March 17 by Broad Green Pictures, and was met with mixed reactions.
+Concurrent with these two features, Malick continued work on an Imax documentary, Voyage of Time, that examines the birth and death of the known universe.
+The Hollywood Reporter called it "a celebration of the Earth, displaying the whole of time, from the birth of the universe to its final collapse."
+The film is the culmination of a project Malick had been working on for over 40 years, and has been described by Malick as "one of my greatest dreams".
+It features footage Malick and collaborators shot over the years, and expands on the footage that special effects luminaries Douglas Trumbull (2001) and Dan Glass (The Matrix) created for The Tree of Life.
+It was released in two versions: a 40-minute IMAX version (Voyage of Time: The IMAX Experience) with narration by Brad Pitt, and a 90-minute feature-length version (Voyage of Time: Life's Journey) with narration by Cate Blanchett.
+The feature-length version had its world premiere on September 7, 2016, at the 73rd Venice International Film Festival.
+The IMAX version was released on October 7, 2016, by IMAX Corporation and Broad Green Pictures.

-A Hidden Life
+2019–present

-Malick's next film, A Hidden Life, depicted the life of Austria's Franz Jägerstätter, a conscientious objector during World War II who was put to death at the age of 36 for undermining military actions, and was later declared a martyr and beatified by the Catholic Church.
-Starring in the film as Jägerstätter is August Diehl, with Valerie Pachner as his wife Franziska Jägerstätter.
+Malick's next film, A Hidden Life, depicts the life of Austria's Franz Jägerstätter, a conscientious objector during World War II who was put to death at age 36 for undermining military actions and was later declared a martyr and beatified by the Catholic Church.
+August Diehl stars as Jägerstätter, with Valerie Pachner as his wife, Franziska.
 The film was shot in Studio Babelsberg in Potsdam, Germany, in the summer of 2016, and in parts of northern Italy, such as Brixen, South Tyrol, and the small mountain village of Sappada.

-A Hidden Life was released in 2019.
-Speaking about the film in a Q&A in Princeton, New Jersey, Malick said that, compared with his more recent films, with A Hidden Life he had "repented and gone back to working with a much tighter script."
+It was released in 2019.
+Malick has said that, compared to his more recent films, with A Hidden Life he had "repented and gone back to working with a much tighter script".

-Notes of a Woman

-In August and/or September 2016, Malick directed a commercial, titled "Notes of a Woman" and released on February 26, 2017, for the Mon Guerlain perfume.
+In August and September 2016, Malick directed a commercial, "Notes of a Woman", released on February 26, 2017, for Mon Guerlain perfume.
 Starring Angelina Jolie, it was shot at her and Brad Pitt's Château Miraval estate in Correns and photographed by Austrian cinematographer Christian Berger.

-2020s

-The Way of the Wind
+Upcoming projects

 On June 7, 2019, Malick reportedly started shooting his next film, code-named The Last Planet, near Rome, Italy.
-The film will tell the story of Jesus’ life through a series of parables.
+The film will tell the story of Jesus's life through a series of parables.
 On September 8, the cast was revealed to include Géza Röhrig as Jesus, Matthias Schoenaerts as Saint Peter, and Mark Rylance as four versions of Satan.
-On November 20, 2020 it was announced that the film's name would be The Way of the Wind.
+On November 20, 2020, it was announced that the film's name would be The Way of the Wind.
+As of 2024, Malick was still editing the film.